haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 A glycan is a molecule composed of different monosaccharide units, linked to each other by glycosidic bonds.
 Glycans are involved in a wide range of biological processes, such as cell-cell recognition, cell adhesion, and immune response.
-Glycan are highly diverse and complex in their structure, as they can involve multiple *branches* and different *linkages*, namely different ways in which a glycosidic bond can connect two monosaccharides.
+Glycans are highly diverse and complex in their structure, as they can involve multiple *branches* and different *linkages*, namely different ways in which a glycosidic bond can connect two monosaccharides.
 This complexity together with their flexibility makes the prediction of protein-glycan interactions a challenging task.